geudde/attic-chest/pages/13.reference/01.porden/docs.md

 I proved it true, when by his prayers subdued, 19

 These words I spoke, — yet half in jesting mood—
-" Go, Henry, go ! be Heaven in fight your shield,
+" Go, Henry, go! be Heaven in fight your shield,
 " Your guide to glory thro' the ensanguined field,
 " And unperceived if you this Veil obtain,
 " When with the year the hour returns again,